Tennis Elbow (cont.)

 - Be careful not to extend the wrist when hitting a backhand.

-- Take a lesson from a tennis professional and explain your difficulties and symptoms.
+- Take a lesson from a tennis professional to improve your technique and explain your difficulties and symptoms.

 - Ease into any repetitive motion activity around the house and at work and rest at the first sign of pain or soreness.